 2 Concepts and definition for studying ecosystems’ dynamic.

-To answer those questions, the structure and dynamic of ecosystems need to be investigated and ecological concepts must be defined.

-First, a “community” is made up of all living organisms (all species combined), which interact and occupy a specific habitat.
-Within this habitat, the concept of “ecological niche” reflects the fact that distinct populations use differently space and trophic resources to meet their needs.
-In 1917, Grinnell was the first to scientifically as “ecological niche” all the requirements that a species needs to thrive (Grinnell 1917).
-This concept covers both biotic (food abundance and availability, competition within and among species, predation-prey relationships …) and abiotic conditions (environmental factors such as temperature or pression, shelter availability …), and it shapes the areas suited for species according to their needs.
+First, a “community” is made up of all species which live and interact within a specific habitat.
+In a community, the concept of “ecological niche” reflects the fact that distinct groups of individuals use differently space and trophic resources to meet their needs.
+In 1917, Grinnell was the first to define scientifically as “ecological niche” all the requirements that a species needs to thrive (Grinnell 1917).
+This concept covers both biotic (food abundance and availability, competition within and among species, predation-prey relationships …) and abiotic conditions (environmental factors such as temperature or pression, shelter availability …) which shape the suitable areas for species survival.
 This definition is refined by Hutchinson (1957): resources and their availability are the main drivers for the coexistence of species, since resources are essential for species to thrive and are therefore considered limiting factors.
-Furthermore, Hutchinson’s definition distinguishes the concepts of (i)“fundamental niche”, which is a potential niche for a given species that offers all the optimal conditions for that species to flourish and (ii) “realized niche”, which corresponds to the actual resources used by a species and which is often smaller than the fundamental niche, mainly because of competition between species.
-If resources are limited, competition between species that seek to simultaneously exploit the same resources may arise, either because they hunt the same prey or because they live in the same specific habitat and are therefore more likely to meet (Blondel & Bourlière 1979).
+Furthermore, Hutchinson’s definition distinguishes the concepts of (i)“fundamental niche” which is a potential niche for a given species that offers all the optimal conditions for that species to flourish and (ii) “realized niche”, which corresponds to the actual resources used by a species and which is often smaller than the fundamental niche, mainly because of competition between species.
+When resources are limited, competition between species that seek to simultaneously exploit the same resources may arise, either because they forage the same prey or because they need to occupy the same specific habitat (Blondel & Bourlière 1979).
 When the resources are abundant enough, species may be able to share it without entering competition (Nagelkerke et al. 2018).
-According to competition theory, community structures are defined by the way species are able to share or not resources.
+According to competition theory, community structures results from the species ablility to share or not resources.
 Therefore, to study the structure and dynamics of community and to identify the main factors that enable species to coexist, it is essential to determine the degree by which species share resources, in other words, quantify the overlap between ecological niches (Geange et al. 2011).

 3 Tools to study diversity in ecosystems and their limits